BestTimesToVisit.com Logo

 food

-You absolutely MUST try a proper Cornish pasty, but be discerning!
-A true Cornish pasty has a specific crimped edge (on the side, not the top) and is filled with beef, potato, swede (turnip), and onion.
-Look for bakeries displaying the 'Cornish Pasty' Protected Geographical Indication (PGI) mark for authenticity.
+You absolutely *must* try a traditional Cornish pasty, but be discerning!
+A true Cornish pasty has a specific crimp on the side and is filled with beef, potato, swede, and onion.
+Look for bakeries displaying the 'Cornish Pasty' Protected Geographical Indication (PGI) status for authenticity.

 culture

 Embrace the slower pace of life.
 Cornwall operates on 'Cornish time' – things might take a little longer, but that's part of the charm.
-Don't be afraid to strike up a conversation with locals in pubs; they're often full of fantastic recommendations for beaches or walks you won't find in guidebooks.
+Don't be afraid to strike up a conversation with locals in a pub; they're often happy to share hidden gems or local lore.

 money